hekutoru-dev/d3-demographics-visualization/README.md

 ![scatter](images/scatter.png)

+The plot:
 * Include state abbreviations in the circles.

-* Create and situate your axes and labels to the left and bottom of the chart.
+* Situates the axes and labels to the left and bottom of the chart.

 # D3-trends-visualization.
 Adv Folder